 - PayPal withdrawals also empty your points account: If you choose to withdraw your funds through PayPal, there is no way to remove only a certain amount of points.
 It is either all or nothing.
 So if you are looking to withdraw only a particular amount of points, it is best that you go with the gift card option.

-This normally not a huge deal, but there have been cases of customer confusion in the past.
+This normally is not a huge deal, but there have been cases of customer confusion in the past.
 So for clarity, there is no way to divide your points when making cash withdrawals.

 Pros and Cons of Survey Junkie